 Yes.
 Recreational fires not wider than 3 feet or taller than 2 feet are allowed.
 Only firewood or charcoal may be used in a recreational fire.
 A permit is not required from the Vancouver Fire Marshal for a recreational fire.

 Bonfires and Yard Debris

-A permit may be obtained from the Fire Marshal to have an outdoor fire for religious or ceremonial purposes when allowed by Southwest Washington Clean Air.
+Bonfires are prohibited.
+Exception: A permit may be obtained from the Fire Marshal to have an outdoor bonfire only for religious or ceremonial purposes when allowed by Southwest Washington Clean Air.

 Total Burn Bans